Are You Feeling Depressed?

 “Dan is a very compassionate and skilled therapist.
 I never once left his office without feeling uplifted and more aware of what was getting in the way of more joy in my life.”

 “Dan is so compassionate.
 With him, I’m safe.
-He doesn’t push.
-He has infinite time and patience and time stands still when I’m in session with him.
-In that kind of stillness, I am able to bring forth in my own timing, awarenesses and insights that lead me to a true understanding of how to work my life and resolve the conflicts I’m experiencing.
-My heart spontaneously fills with gratitude – even for my struggles.
-He is a conduit of Spirit.”
+When I’m in session with him, I am able to bring forth in my own timing, awarenesses and insights that lead me to a true understanding of how to work my life and resolve the conflicts I’m experiencing.“

 My FREE Offer to You

 I understand that you still may be undecided about seeing me.
 I know that it can be challenging to reach out, especially if you are suffering from the effects of depression.
 So I would like to offer you a free 30 minute phone consultation.
 We can talk.
 You can ask me questions or share some of your concerns, all of which will give you a better idea of how my approach might work for you.
 And there will be no financial risk or obligation on your part.
 Simply e-mail or call me at (303) 485-9086 to set up a time.
-Whether we meet together or not, thank you for visiting me on my web-site and may God’s richest blessings be with you, now and always.
+Whether we meet together or not, thank you for visiting me on my website and please accept my best wishes for you and your healing process.

 Why Am I Giving You a 30 Minute Phone Consultation For Free?